yasuohasegawa/Model2VoxelConverter/README.md

 - FBX import feature

 **UnityFBXLoader:**
-The UnityFBXLoader is an adaptation of the Three-Fbx-Loader, focusing on extracting geometry data to generate the mesh.
+The UnityFBXLoader is an adaptation of the Three-Fbx-Loader, focusing on extracting geometry data to generate the mesh. <br>
 Note: This class is experimental and not recommended for production use.
 However, it serves as a useful starting point for further development based on the Three-Fbx-Loader.

 Reference: [Three-Fbx-Loader](https://www.npmjs.com/package/three-fbx-loader?activeTab=code)